 Looking for a beer?
 Try an amber ale with this meaty lasagna.
 You'll love how the malt complements the sweet tomatoes, and it has plenty of bubbles to cut through such a bold dish.

 When you need a comforting yet impressive meal, I hope you try this meatball lasagna.
 With its cheesy, meaty layers and delicate pasta, everyone is sure to love this delicious dish.
-Please let me know how you enjoyed this meatball lasagna recipe in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.

 Love a Cozy Pasta Dish?